This was a public webinar, a recording is available here:

-What are the key economic and geopolitical trends to watch as we approach the end of 2023?
-Is China’s economy slowing and what would that mean for its relationships with our region and the world at large?
-What about the prospects for India?
-How is the US economy faring, and what are the potential global impacts of its possible presidential elections next year?
+This webinar explored key issues and trends such as: is China’s economy slowing and what would that mean for its relationships with our region and the world at large?
+What does renewed violence in Israel-Gaza mean for regional stability?
+What are the prospects for India in the 2020s?
+How is the US economy faring, and what are the potential global impacts of its presidential elections next year?
 Has inflation peaked globally?
 What does Russia’s ongoing war against Ukraine mean for the global economy and global food security?
 And what does it all mean for New Zealand, a small economy exposed to global forces?
-Join us as Helen Clark speaks with noted economic and policy consultant, David Skilling.

 Dr David Skilling is the founding Director of Landfall Strategy Group, a Netherlands-based economic and policy advisory firm that provides insights on global economic, political, and policy developments to governments, firms, and financial institutions.
 David serves clients in New Zealand, Asia, the Middle East, and Europe, with a specific focus on small advanced economies, and writes a widely read weekly note on global economic and political issues.